Osinbajo @65: VP’s wife celebrates hubby’s birthday with Maiduguri children

 A video showing Nigerian governors' wives visiting Aisha Buhari with various gifts has stirred massive reactions on Twitter amid fuel scarcity and the Academic Staff Union of Universities (ASUU) strike.

-The Punch which shared the video noted that the first lady's birthday was actually in February and the occasion was a very private one.
+The Punch, sharing the video, noted that the first lady's birthday was actually in February and the occasion was a very private one.

 In the video, the women all milled around in a palatial room as they walked towards Aisha in droves, singing her a happy birthday song.